Oblivionburn/OP_Engine/README.md

     - Inventory (list of Items)
     - Stats class with lots of generic RPG stat variables
     - Lists Skills, Traits, and StatusEffects
-    - Events for detecting noises, sights, smells, tastes, and touches (handy for stealth mechanics and realistic NPC reactions)
     - Job class for queueing Tasks and handling AI schedules
       - Task class includes a progress bar to render progress on the screen
     - Health/Mana/Energy/Stamina progress bars
     - Spellbook (see SpellbookManager below for details)
-    - Some basic animation code for spritesheets with 4 directions of movement (can override Animator class for more)
+    - Some basic animation code for spritesheets with 4 directions of movement
       - Default usage expects spritesheet to have sprites facing South in first row, West in second row, East in third row, and North in fourth row
     - Boolean flags for Interacting, Unconscious, Dead, InCombat, and Travelling
-    - List of Memory object for tracking in-game events or recalling experiences in NPC dialogue

 ## JobManager
 - For central organization of Jobs (jobs not added to it by default)